 When do doctors prescribe antibiotics?

-Aside from testing positive with Chlamydia, doctors give antibiotic prescription to people who have infected sexual partners and infants born of infected mothers.
+Aside from testing positive for Chlamydia, doctors give an antibiotic prescription to people who have infected sexual partners and infants born to infected mothers.

 What you should know before taking antibiotics